yvt/cryo/README.md

 ### Overhead

-`Cryo<T, StdRawRwLock>`'s creation, destruction, borrowing, and unborrowing each take one or two atomic operations in the best cases.
+`Cryo<T, SyncLock>`'s creation, destruction, borrowing, and unborrowing each take one or two atomic operations in the best cases.

 ### Nomenclature